 When starting any quilt we start by cutting our fabric into strips.
 Today, we will look at 3 1/2 methods of cutting fabric strips.
 I say 1/2 because two of the methods are very similar.
-I find all four ways to be useful in different situations so let’s learn how to cut fabrics.
+I find all four ways to be useful in different situations so let’s learn how to cut fabrics for our quilt projects.

 This post contains affiliate links.
 If you click one and make a purchase, I earn a small commission at no extra cost to you.
 It helps support the site so I can continue to offer great content to you!
 Read my full disclosure statement.